v-pbartley/openhack-mc4h/Challenge-01/Readme.md

     ...
     }
     ```
-    + You used the `POST AuthorizeGetToken` call in Postman to obtain an AAD access token.
+    + `POST AuthorizeGetToken` call in Postman to obtain an AAD access token - succeeded
-    + You used the `POST Save Patient` call in Postman to populate Azure API for FHIR with a Patient Resource.
+    + `POST Save Patient` call in Postman to populate Azure API for FHIR with a Patient Resource - succeeded
-    + You used the `GET List Patients` call in Postman to retrieve a bundle of all Patient Resources stored in Azure API for FHIR.
+    + `GET List Patients` call in Postman to retrieve a bundle of all Patient Resources stored in Azure API for FHIR - succeeded

 ## Deployed Components